photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 *Depending on the cause of the problem, you may need to perform a full rescan once the issue is resolved.*

+### Wrong Search Results ###

+If search results are incorrect, for example, in the wrong order or not filtered properly:

+- [ ] You need to [re-index your pictures](mariadb.md#complete-rescan), for example after updating PhotoPrism
+- [ ] Previously [failed migrations must be re-run](mariadb.md#incompatible-schema) to update the index schema
+- [ ] The database server is [incompatible or needs to be updated](../index.md#databases)
+- [ ] Your configuration does not match [our examples](https://dl.photoprism.app/docker/) and [recommendations](../docker-compose.md)

+*It may be a bug if you cannot find any other reasons, such as a local configuration problem or a misunderstanding in how the software works.
+Please note that [reports must be reproducible](../../user-guide/index.md#getting-support) in order for us to provide a solution.*

 ### Broken Thumbnails ###

 If some pictures have broken or missing thumbnails, first [check *Library > Errors* for errors and warnings](logs.md).